AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 value that is assigned to :ada:`V`, as the conversion to a representable value happens automatically during the assignment to :ada:`V`.

-There are, however, instances where using the :ada:`'Machine` attribute does make a difference in the result.
+There are, however, instances where using the :ada:`Machine` attribute does make a difference in the result.
 For example, let's say we want to calculate the difference between the original real value in our example (1.0 x 10\ :sup:`15`) and the actual value that is assigned to :ada:`V`.
-We can do this by using the :ada:`'Machine` attribute in the calculation:
+We can do this by using the :ada:`Machine` attribute in the calculation:

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Numerics.Floating_Point_Types.Machine_Attribute